As a sole trader, you are your business – meaning that your business finances are an extension of sorts of your personal finances.

 By having these dual budgets, you’ll have a clear picture of where your money needs to go, keeping both your personal life and business ambitions ticking along nicely.

-What’s the right balance between both of these?
+What’s the right balance between business and personal?

 Finding the right balance between your personal budget and your business budget is all about setting priorities and being flexible as your circumstances change.

 Imagine your finances as a seesaw, where both personal and business needs must be weighed carefully.
-On one side, ensure your personal essentials are covered – such as housing, food, and health – because you can’t run a business sustainably if your personal life isn’t stable.
+On one side, you’ll need to make sure your personal essentials are covered – eg. housing, food, and health – because you can’t run a business sustainably if your personal life isn’t stable.
 On the business side, you may want to prioritise investments in areas that drive growth or stability, such as inventory, marketing, or necessary overheads.

 How to create a budget

-Creating a budget might sound daunting, but it’s really just a few simple steps.
-Here’s a quick guide to get you started:
+Creating a budget might sound a bit intimidating, but it’s really just a few simple steps.

-Using an Excel sheet (or a notebook, or scrap piece of paper – anything really):
+You can get started using an Excel sheet (or a notebook, or scrap piece of paper – anything really).
+From there:

 Record how much money is coming in, where it comes from and when it arrives (eg. weekly, monthly, annually).
 If your income varies, calculate an average amount.